fsvieira/p2pqueue/README.md

 # Version/Stage
 * Version: Alpha
 * Stage: Propf-of-concept
-* Working but still have many things to polished.
+* Working but there are still many things to be polished.

 * [Install](#install)
 * [API](#api)